MP Estate Planning UK

 Drafting the Trust Deed

-1. The names and details of the settlor, trustees, and beneficiaries
+1. The names and details of the settlor, initial trustees, and the class of beneficiaries

-4. The conditions under which the trust assets are to be distributed
+4. The conditions under which trust assets may be distributed, including any restrictions or guidance

 SectionDetails to Include

-Parties InvolvedNames and addresses of settlor, trustees, and beneficiaries
+Parties InvolvedFull names and addresses of the settlor, initial trustees, and a definition of the class of beneficiaries

 property trust fund